-Golden and crisp at the edges with a soft centre, these polenta chips come together from a simple base but feel far more satisfying than you’d expect.
+Golden and crisp at the edges, soft in the centre.
+These polenta chips are garlicky, deeply satisfying and the kind of snack that never lasts long on the table.
 Flavoured with garlic, herbs and a gentle warmth, they’re finished with a parmesan and herb salt that settles into every bite.

-Fried until crisp and golden brown, they might not replace a bowl of fries, but they’re the kind of snack that works just as well on its own as it does with something to dip into.
+Fried until crisp and golden brown, they won’t replace a bowl of fries, but honestly, after a few of these you won’t be thinking about fries at all.
 Simple, comforting, and very easy to keep going back to – the sort of thing that rarely lasts long once it’s on the table.

 Why You’ll Love This Recipe